devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 ### K8s Version
-on saving or update a cluster there is a call to fetch k8s version, it will store corresponding to cluster on db. used in listing api's and app detail page for grafana url.
+on saving or update a cluster there is a call to fetch k8s version, it will store corresponding to cluster on db. used in listing api's and app detail page for Grafana url.

 Check the below screenshots to know how it looks like If you select the `Basic` authentication type